 Coal terminal near Great Barrier Reef: our position

 Deutsche Bank has a long track record of supporting environmental sustainability and takes the future of the Great Barrier Reef very seriously.
-A current campaign by several NGOs asserts that Deutsche Bank is the most likely Bank to back expansion at Abbot Point due to an alleged financing of a prior expansion.
+A campaign by several NGOs asserted that Deutsche Bank was the most likely Bank to back expansion at Abbot Point due to an alleged financing of a prior expansion.

-Fact is that our only involvement with Abbot Point was as one of three banks that last year helped the leaseholders to refinance their lease on the 30-year-old terminal owned and previously operated by the Queensland government.
+Fact is that our only involvement with Abbot Point was as one of three banks that in 2013 helped the leaseholders to refinance their lease on the 30-year-old terminal owned and previously operated by the Queensland government.

 Deutsche Bank’s Environmental and Social Reputational Risk Framework (ES Framework) requires environmental and social due diligence as an integral part of the approval process for doing business.
 This process needs to be followed also, and especially, for transactions in the extractive industry and infrastructure.
 It employs sector-specific guidelines that also help identify appropriate mitigation actions where possible.